How to choose the best estimation unit in an appropriate time. Should it be storypoints or hours? Or even #noestimates at all?

 Are you building up the business?
 Can you run it without the numbers?
 So why you should be positive about the no estimation?
 Even you are positive, how?

-Well it is not so hard at all with these rules:
+Well, it is not so hard at all with these rules:

 Now your ‘software factory’ produces items of the roughly same size.
-Like automotive factory producing roughly the same cars.
+Like automotive factories producing roughly the same cars.
 And what you need is to know your throughput – the number of finished items per sprint.

 Your velocity is the count of items produced per sprint.

 I personally think there is no agile estimation technique you have to follow.
-Agile is about adoption so choose the estimation technique based on your goals, problems and the current team’s maturity.
+Agile is about adoption so choose the estimation technique based on your goals, problems, and the current team’s maturity.